-You’ve probably heard the term thrown around at the ski hills and at our shop, and just like the industry, there is a lot of terms to get used to, and one we will be talking about is Big Mountain skis.
-Hopefully, this post will explain more about these types of skis and whether or not they might be for you.
+You’ve probably heard the term thrown around at the ski hills and at our shop, and just like the industry, there are a lot of terms to get used to, and one we will be talking about is big mountain skis.

 When it comes to some of the terms in snow sports, some people are often confused as to what they can mean, especially if they believe it affects them.

-So, we want to debunk any issues surrounding this term, how Big Mountain skis differ from powder or all-mountain skis, and this could help determine if you would want to ride a pair.
+So, we want to debunk any issues surrounding this term, including how big mountain skis differ from powder or all-mountain skis.
+We hope that this can help determine if you would want to ride a pair.
+Hopefully, this post will explain more about these types of men’s skis and women’s skis and whether or not they might be right for you.